-- 11.9 An Additional State Pension can be shared in the same way as occupational and private pensions.29 Additional State Pension is the composite term for the earnings-related component of the State Pension built up under the State Earnings Related Pension Scheme (SERPS) from 1978 and then from 2002 until 2016 under the State Second Pension.
+- 11.10 An Additional State Pension can be shared in the same way as occupational and private pensions.47 Additional State Pension is the composite term for the earnings-related component of the State Pension built up under the State Earnings Related Pension Scheme (SERPS) from 1978 and then from 2002 until 2016 under the State Second Pension.
 Some individuals can have significant amounts of Additional State Pension, particularly those who were relatively high earners and who never contracted out of the Additional State Pension through an employer's pension scheme or their own private pension.
-The Additional State Pension can be one of the largest assets in a divorce, sometimes worth in excess of £100.000. - 11.10 An individual can obtain a valuation of their Additional State Pension from the Pensions Service by completing a Form BR20.
-Paper and online versions are available, but online applications are dealt with more quickly than paper ones.
-The weekly amount of Additional State Pension can be found on the State Pension statement that the Pensions Service sends each year to those in receipt of their State Pensions.
-Individuals who have deferred taking their State Pension will need to contact the Pensions Service for written confirmation of their weekly amount, including the addition for deferral. - 11.11 For there to be a pension share against Additional State Pension, only the person whose Additional State Pension is to be shared must have reached State Pension age prior to 6 April 2016, even where that person has applied to defer taking their
+The Additional State Pension can be one of the largest assets in a divorce, sometimes worth in excess of £100,000. - 11.11 An individual can obtain a valuation of their Additional State Pension from the Pension Service by completing a Form BR20.
+Paper and online versions are available, but online applications are dealt with more quickly than paper applications.
+The weekly amount of Additional State Pension can be found on the State Pension statement that the Pension Service sends each year to those in receipt of their State Pensions.
+Individuals who have deferred taking their State Pension will need to contact the Pension Service for written confirmation of their weekly amount, including the addition for deferral.